pythonarcade/arcade/README.md

 [Arcade Academy - Learn Python]: https://learn.arcade.academy

-The latest stable release is best for learning to program by reading [Arcade Academy - Learn Python][].
+The current stable release is best for following [Arcade Academy - Learn Python][].

 Read the stable documentation at https://api.arcade.academy or use these quick links: